 CSP1 Caters for the modern chassis with any 2 litre, 4 cylinder engine which produces no more than 200bhp.
 Six speed gear box and limited slip differential are also allowed.
 With the same power limit motorcycle engine cars are also allowed up to 1600cc.

 CSP2 class is for cars powered by the ubiquitous, almost bullet proof MG1600 engine.
 These engines are standard at around 130bhp, sealed and only the club nominated engine builder can work on them.
 This ensures that all engines are equal and costs are kept to a minimum.

-CSP3 is for the slightly less powerful but none less exciting to drive classic B class Formula Ford 1600cc engines.
+CSP3 is for the slightly less powerful, but no less exciting to drive, classic B class Formula Ford 1600cc engines.